NexiosIT/bootcamp-docker/3. dockerfile/README.md

 Example: https://github.com/docker/awesome-compose/tree/master/react-express-mysql

 ## Production grade
-In production you want to run static sources with a webserver (apache, nginx, ...).
+In production, you want to run static sources with a webserver (apache, nginx, ...).
 You could first build and then make a dockerfile that serves the build folder with nginx.
 ```bash
 npm install